VivaRado/Advent/README.md

 **Timeline**

-July 2018 to December 1 - assuming final will be released in about 7 - 14 days.
-Hopefully before the New Year.
+ - July 01 2018: Start of Redesign

-Eventually Delivered in January 28 2019.
+ - January 28 2019: Final Kerning for CB for G and L.

 **  **